-What are the Signs and Symptoms of Multiple Sclerosis?
+What are the Symptoms of Multiple Sclerosis?

 Among these, sexual dysfunctions (SDs) are common, but often underestimated symptoms, even if their impact on the quality of life is remarkably high.
 The reported rate of sexual dysfunction (SD) in multiple sclerosis (MS) patients ranges from 50% to 90%, depending on the clinical characteristics of the studied population and the duration of follow-up.
-The most common sexual complaint in a multiple sclerosis (MS) male is erectile dysfunction (ED), that can be found in 23% to 91% of patients.
-Sexual dysfunctions (SDs) in multiple sclerosis (MS) are a complex set of conditions, associated with anatomic, physiologic, biologic, medical and psychological factors.
+The most common sexual complaint in multiple sclerosis (MS) male is erectile dysfunction (ED), which can be found in 23% to 91% of patients.
+Sexual dysfunctions (SDs) in multiple sclerosis (MS) are a complex set of conditions, associated with anatomic, physiologic, biologic, medical, and psychological factors.

 How Multiple Sclerosis can cause Erectile Dysfunction?

 Erections normally occur as the brain sends a sexual arousal signal to the penis, causing blood to circulate to the genital region in two chambers.
 And the penis swells and becomes erect as it occurs.

 A patient who has multiple sclerosis cannot achieve an erection because of damage to the nervous system as the signals do not normally travel to the penis due to damage to the nerves.
 There will also be no nocturnal or early morning erections.
 The quality of sperm produced is not unaffected so fertility is possible, but achieving an erection and ejaculation may be challenging.

 Sexual excitement or physical stimulation of the penis contributes to male erection and acts through two distinct neurophysiological processes:

 - When an erection occurs due to erotic thoughts, some visual signs, or due to some touch then they are processed by the brains after which it moves to the spinal cord for erection